LBreedlove/Queuebal.Expressions/README.md

 For more details, see the source code and unit tests in the respective project folders.

-Note: This README was written by ChatGPT.
+Note: This README was written by CoPilot.